quangly/airflow-docker/README.md

 # How to setup Airflow with Docker in 5 minutes
+ if folders are not created

     mkdir ./dags ./plugins ./logs

 dags stored in local dags will automatically sync to container dag folder

+copy or move dags in source_dags folder to ./dags

 # On Macos or Linux
 ### make sure user and group permissions are same between host and container